Police clash with anti-govt protesters in central Tunis

 As they reached the interior ministry on Habib Bourguiba, they were met by police who fired tear gas to clear the crowd.

-"The people want the fall of the regime," protesters chanted, echoing the demand coined in Tunisia during the 2011 revolution that sparked the Arab Spring uprisings.
+"The people want the fall of the regime," protesters chanted, echoing the demand that was coined in Tunisia during the 2011 revolution and sparked the Arab Spring uprisings.

-The moderate Islamist Ennahda party, which won post-revolution elections in October, is under pressure from secular parties and labour unions to improve economic conditions and not give religion too prominent a place in public life.
+The moderate Islamist Ennahda party, which won post-revolution elections in October, is under pressure from secular parties to improve economic conditions and not give religion too prominent a place in public life.

 Monday's crackdown, the worst in the capital for months, is likely to prove a public relations nightmare for the Islamist-led coalition government, already reeling from an attack by activist hackers on the prime minister's emails.